-Reality is arguably so totally interrelated that such a divisive approach – built entirely as it is on something between a convenient idea and the mere assumption that the world consists of component parts – is nothing more than a contrivance of abstract thought.
-In other words, perhaps reality is best understood as essentially holistic and, albeit variegated, not at all composed of parts in the manner the mind so reflexively and habitually imagines.
-Here it can be asked if this is not why so many revered sages have spoken of The Oneness, or stated that All is one?
+Reality is arguably so totally interrelated that such a divisive approach – built entirely as it is on something between simple convenience and a subliminal assumption that the world consists of component parts – is likely nothing more than a contrivance of abstract thought.
+In other words, perhaps reality is better understood as essentially holistic and, albeit variegated, not at all composed of parts in the manner the mind so reflexively and habitually imagines.
+It can be asked if this is not why so many revered sages have spoken of The Oneness, or stated that All is one.

-Although objectivity has without question proven incredibly powerful and useful to humanity, it is patently obvious that we humans are singularly destructive to both ourselves and our environment – all whilst our future looks increasingly precarious as a result of our own actions.
-It is with these awkward truths in mind that NOR proposes, not to ridicule objectivity, but to complement, balance and transcend it by revealing its intrinsic weaknesses, unjustified assumptions and general illogicality.
+Although objectivity and the atomistic approach on which it is based has without question proven incredibly powerful and useful to humanity, it is patently obvious that we humans are increasingly destructive to both ourselves and our environment – all whilst our future looks increasingly precarious as a result of our own actions.
+So, is objectivity really as beneficial as we imagine?

 In more detail

-Non-Objective Reality (NOR) is a multi-faceted critique concerning the very essence of abstract thinking – the same thinking we use daily to manage even the most mundane of matters.
+Non-Objective Reality is a multi-faceted critique concerning the very essence of abstract thinking – the same thinking we use daily to manage even the most mundane of matters.
 From a philosophical perspective, NOR considers that, no matter how useful they may appear, the conventional models of reality central to such thinking are flawed.

-To this end, NOR circumscribes all our habitual thoughts, ideas and cherished knowledge by asking if a fixation on ultimately flawed models of objectivity is really the best the human mind can achieve.
+To this end, NOR circumscribes all our habitual thoughts, ideas and cherished knowledge by asking if a fixation on the ultimately flawed models of objectivity is really the best the human mind can achieve.
 The long-proven utilitarian value of being objective is not denied; the notion behind NOR is that we can nonetheless transcend certain distortions and limitations inherent to abstract thought, and thereby correctly see objectivity as in fact not the final word in understanding the human condition.

-NOR constitutes a reasoned rethink of the widespread but subliminal and rather irrational assumption that mankind can solve his growing number of problems by the same modes of thought that created them in the first place.
+NOR constitutes a reasoned rethink of the widespread but rather irrational assumption that mankind can solve his growing number of problems by the same modes of thought that created them in the first place.
 Viewing such problems as direct results of explosive human development based on the formidable powers of abstract thought and ideas, NOR reasons that expediency alone demands a correction to our established ways of thinking – should our species choose to optimize its chances of survival.